 Office of Digital and Online Learning Team

-Morris Thomas, Ph.D., PMP
+Morris Thomas, PhD, MBA, PMP

-Assistant Provost for Digital and Online Learning and Director of CETLA
+Interim Director for Digital and Online Learning

 dol@howard.edu

 Dr. Morris Thomas is responsible for providing visionary, strategic, and operational leadership for the Office of Digital and Online Learning and the Center for Excellence in Teaching, Learning and Assessment (CETLA).
 As Assistant Provost for Digital and Online Learning, Dr. Thomas provides oversight for the selection and implementation of digital learning tools as well as the coordination for matters pertaining to online course and degree program development.
 He leads this office in facilitating the development and implementation of the university’s digital learning infrastructure which supports the university’s strategic plan.
 Dr. Thomas has an extensive background in facilitating learning across modalities (face-to-face, hybrid-blended, and online).
-Dr. Thomas teaches in Howard University’s School of Business and School of Education.
-Dr. Thomas employs Quality Matters, a global recognized, peer-review process used to ensure the quality of online and blended course design.
-He holds several Quality Matters certifications, including Master Reviewer, Peer-Reviewer and Quality Matters Coordinator.
-He is also certified to facilitate the Applying the Quality Matters Rubric workshop face-to-face and online.
-Dr. Thomas serves as Chair of the Quality Matters Academic Advisory Council (QMAAC).
-He also serves on the Changing Landscape of Online Education (CHLOE) Advisory Panel (CAP), Echo360 Advisory Board, and McMillan Learning Micro-Credential Advisory Board.
-Dr. Thomas is an established scholar, his research focuses on instructional dynamics which encompass instructional domains, design, and delivery.
-He has developed a conceptual framework called the E.N.H.A.N.C.E.
-Learning Model.
-This conceptual framework provides seven strategies to inform intentional course design and delivery.
-Dr. Thomas is also the creator of the framework, “The W.H.O.L.E.
-Experience,” a model to address Diversity, Equity, and Inclusion (DEI) in learning environments.
-Dr. Thomas serves as an editorial board member for the Journal of African American Males in Education, the American Research Journal of Humanities & Social Sciences, and as reviewer for the International Journal of Virtual and Personal Learning Environments.
-He is a frequent presenter at conferences and for webinars.
+Dr. Thomas is Associate Professor in the Department of Educational Leadership and Policy Studies in the School of Education.
+He also teaches in the Department of Information Systems and Supply Chain Management in the School of Business.

 Tamasa Nelson, M.Ed.